basilesportif/gall-guide/guide-docs/workflow.md

 # in another terminal window:
 > ./urbit -F bus

+::  In ~zod's Dojo, run
+> |hi ~bus
+::  you should see the hi confirmed
 ```
 In the example above, `~zod` and `~bus` can now see each other.
 We'll use this extensively starting in the [poke and watch lesson](poke.md).